 Admission Fees - Rs.250/- (taken one time and valid for two years)

-NOTE: Non continuation of classes for two years will be treated as cancellation of membership. and re-admission fee will be chcarged for a new admission.
+NOTE: Non-continuation of classes for two years will be treated as cancellation of membership and re-admission fees will be charged accordingly.

 Class Fees:Rs.
 600/- per month (General)

-Distance Classes:(Students coming from other States and Cities of India and Abroad)
+External Students:(Students coming from other states and cities of India and also from abroad)

-Students coming from abroad to learn tabla are suggested to choose December to beginning March as their time preferably to get Pandit Abhijit Banerjee in India.
+Students coming from abroad to learn tabla are advised to choose December to the beginning of March as the most prefered time to take lessons from Pandit Abhijit Banerjee who is expected to be available in India during that time.
 July and August might be another option, though in India that is the monsoon season.

-Accomodation can be made from Dhwani with A/C or non A/C Rooms.
+Accommodation arrangements can be made by Dhwani with A/C or non A/C Rooms.
 The cost will be –